natelac/Great-Lakes-Fishing-Data-and-Analysis/README.md

 ## Some findings

 Here is a static dashboard showing the top factors that affected the quality of fishing trips on Lake Superior.
-Read the notebooks for a full analysis and explanation of the results.
+Read the notebooks for a full analysis and many more graphs!

 [![](https://github.com/natelac/Great-Lakes-Fishing-Data-and-Analysis/blob/main/Overview_light.png)]()